jhajek/Linux-text-book-part-1/Chapter-03/chapter-03.md

 Python has its own package installer called [**pip**](https://pypi.org/project/pip/ "Python Packager") which allows for software that is written in Python and independent of any Linux package manager to be installed.
 Pip allows you to install newer versions of a Python package without having to wait for a Linux distro's package manager.

 You can see an example of how to install Python language packages (eggs).
 A popular package is called [OpenCV](https://pypi.org/project/opencv-python/ "Pypi opencv package webpage"), which allow you to do computer vision, object recognition, and image manipulation.
-We can install this very useful package via Pip.
+We can install this very useful package via `pip`.
 We can do this by opening the Terminal via the `Activities` tab and run these commands:

 ```bash
 # command to install python3 pip